ohwada/Star_Trek_Text_Game/python/README.md

 ### run < br/>
 python star_trek.py < br/>

-### note
-game leve is easy
-plese modify as you like

 ## License
 [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)

+When you feel easy to play or difficult, please modify as you like <br/>

 ## Original
 HP-BASIC Author Mike Mayfield